mctipper/afl-parity/README.md

 ```

 There is also a `-d` switch to provide debug logs, which contain every step of the search... yeah they get kinda big... probs best not to run this with the `-s all` switch.

+### Feed

+A feed script has been setup to make use of squiggles SSE feed.
+When "game completed" responses are detected, it downloads the latest data and then attempts a traversal.
+Changes are pushed to the `feed` branch of this repo automatically.

+The script can be triggered using `scripts/feed.sh`.
+It continues to run until exited manually (or unhandled error...)